May 1998 Indonesia riots: Death toll

-Most of the deaths suffered when Chinese-owned supermarkets in Jakarta were targeted for looting were not ethnic Chinese, but looters themselves.
-Many of them were burnt to death in malls.
 Yogya Klender Mall in East Jakarta saw 400 looters burnt to death.
 The total death toll was around 1,188 according to one report, and at least 85 women were reported raped.

 The violence was directed at destroying property owned by Chinese Indonesians and Chinese temples.

-The majority of anti-Chinese violence in previous riots also involved only by looting Chinese shops and property without killing the owners themselves.
-Most Indonesians did not want to drive out the Chinese or murder them, but some of them falsely believed that the Chinese have an infinite supply of products and thought that the shops would open again in the future despite the looting.
+The majority of anti-Chinese violence in previous riots also involved only looting Chinese shops and property without killing the owners themselves.
+Anti-Chinese riots took the form of looting goods, burning houses, and killing on the spot those identified as Chinese.
+Most Indonesians believed that the Chinese have an infinite supply of products and thought that the shops would open again in the future despite the looting.

-Indonesian Muslims who physically looked Chinese were attacked by rioters, despite not identifying as Chinese at all and only having one distant Chinese great grandfather.
-An Indonesian Muslim woman who had 5 sons, Ruminah, mentioned she had just one Chinese grandfather who married a local Muslim woman and she did not identify as Chinese at all or speak Chinese but she and her family were constantly harassed and hated by their neighbours just for their Chinese physical looks and her hair salon was ransacked and one of her sons died in a fire at the mall during the riots.
+Indonesian Muslims who physically looked Chinese were attacked by rioters, despite not identifying as Chinese at all and only having one distant Chinese great-grandfather.
+An Indonesian Muslim woman who had five sons, Ruminah, mentioned she had just one Chinese grandfather who married a local Muslim woman and she did not identify as Chinese at all or speak Chinese but she and her family were constantly harassed and hated by their neighbours just for their Chinese physical looks and her hair salon was ransacked and one of her sons died in a fire at the mall during the riots.